slushpool/stratumprotocol/stratum-extensions.md

 Extension "minimum-difficulty"
 ------------------------------

-This extension allows miner to request a minimum difficutly for the connected machine.
+This extension allows miner to request a minimum difficulty for the connected machine.
 It solves a problem in the original stratum protocol when a reaction to a "mining.subscribe" is sending a mining job but there is no